adithya-n05/Calculator-for-planner/README.md

 pip install -r requirements.txt
 ```

-### 3. Write the Python Script

-Refer to the `script.py` file in this repository for an example script that syncs with your Google Calendar, pulls the free times between a specified start and end time each day, and calculates the total number of free hours over a given timeframe.

-### 4. Script Explanation

-You can modify the `start_hour`, `end_hour`, and `days` variables in the `main()` function to match your requirements.

-### 5. Run the Script
+### 4. Run the Script

 Ensure your `credentials.json` file is in the same directory as the script.
 Run the script, and it will output the free hours per day and the total free hours over the specified timeframe.

+Enter the start time, end time and number of days when prompted by the script.

+Times are to be given in 24 hr time.
+Ensure to only give the starting hour.

 ## Customization

 Feel free to customize the script based on your specific needs.
 For example, you can exclude weekends or handle multiple calendars.
+(Plan on adding this at some point)

 ## License